-From 2014 onwards, the Council has implemented a coordinated region-wide monitoring programme to measure NOx, not only at individual compliance monitoring sites near industries that emit NOx, but simultaneously at urban sites (the Council regional state of the environment programme) to determine exposure levels for the general population.
+From 2014 onwards, the Taranaki Regional Council (TRC) has implemented a coordinated region-wide monitoring programme to measure nitrogen oxides (NOx), not only at individual compliance monitoring sites near industries that emit NOx, but simultaneously at urban sites (the Council regional state of the environment programme) to determine exposure levels for the general population.
 The programme involves deploying all measuring devices on the same day, with retrieval three weeks later.
 This approach will assist the Council to further evaluate the effects of local and regional emission sources and ambient air quality in the region.